 Despite challenges, Malaysia maintained a stable political system.
-In 1972, the UMNO joined other parties to form a broader, interethnic coalition called the National Front (Barisan Nasional - BN, see p.
-4 of Political and Social Relations).
+In 1972, the UMNO joined other parties to form a broader, interethnic coalition called the National Front (Barisan Nasional - BN) (see Political and Social Relations).
 Typically supportive of educational and economic policies that favor Malays, the BN continues to dominate politics today.

-The Mahathir Era: UMNO leader Mahathir Mohamad (known as "Mahathir") took office as Prime Minister (PM) in 1981, beginning a 22 year tenure.
+The Mahathir Era: UMNO leader Mahathir Mohamad (known as "Mahathir") took office as Prime Minister (PM) in 1981, beginning a 22-year tenure.
 Chinese and Indian Malaysians did not welcome his election, associating him with policies privileging Malays.
-Mahathir initially focused on basic economic reforms such as privatizing state industries, promoting joint-ventures, and growing export-oriented industries (see p.
-1 of Economics and Resources).
+Mahathir initially focused on basic economic reforms such as privatizing state industries, promoting jointventures, and growing export-oriented industries (see Economics and Resources).
 In the mid-1980s, he responded to rising ethnic tensions with severe tactics, including arrests of opposition leaders and restrictions on civil liberties.
-Upon Mahathir's retirement in 2003, his hand-picked successor, Abdullah Ahmad Badawi (known as "Abdullah"), took office as PM.
+Upon Mahathir's retirement in 2003, his hand-picked successor, Abdullah Ahmad Badawi (known as "Abdullah"), took office as PM